Nypziin/Nypziin/README.md

 * 🌍  I'm based in São Paulo, Brazil
 * ✉️  You can contact me at [contato.nypziin@gmail.com](mailto:contato.nypziin@gmail.com)
 * 🧠  I'm learning Java and Python
-* ⚡  I love sports and my favorite is soccer
+* ⚡  I love sports and my favorite is football

 ### Skills